walter708/parseHub/README.md

  Creating a `.env` file and then add `PORT=<Your desired port number>`

- When succeed in the step above open your terminal and run `npm start` on your terminal, this will start the server
+After the above step, open your terminal and run `npm start` on your terminal, this will start the server

 The client aspect was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).